 As a bit of a supplement to my upcoming book, Ghosts are Assholes, here is another vignette into Vincent’s life that I hope you enjoy.
 It is entitled Just One Date.

 Vincent’s awkward attempts to apologize fell on deaf ears.
 The man gruffly dried his hands and left in silence.
-After this time confirming that nobody was in the bathroom with him, he turned and faced the poltergeist to continue their conversation.
+After this time confirming that nobody else was in the bathroom with him, he turned and faced the poltergeist.
+“You know that girl I was with?
+She’s my girlfriend!
+And today is the first day we’ve been able to get together in over a week!
+Couldn’t you just let me enjoy the show with her without making an ass of yourself?”

 As a bit of a supplement to my upcoming book, Ghosts are Assholes, here is a vignette into Vincent’s life that I hope you enjoy.
 It is entitled Do I really have to do this?